 Positive action in employment.
-Until recently, the Flemish Decree of 8 May 2002 was the only piece of legislation organising positive actions (preparation of diversity plans and annual reports on progress made) to encourage the integration in the labour market of 'target groups' (groupes à potentiel).
-These target groups were identified in 2004 by the Flemish government as "all categories of persons whose level of employment, defined as the percentage of the active population of that category who effectively work, are under the average level of employment for the total Flemish population" (supra, section 2.1.1).
-In this line, a Flemish Action Plan fighting against discrimination in employment was adopted in December 2007.
+Until recently, the Flemish Decree of 8 May 2002 was the only piece of legislation organising positive actions (preparation of diversity plans and annual reports on progress made) to encourage the integration in the labour market of 'target groups' (groupes cibles).

+These target groups were identified in 2004 by the Flemish government as "all categories of persons whose level of employment, defined as the percentage of the active population of that category who effectively work, are under the average level of employment for the total Flemish population".

-&lt;sup>238 Art.
-2(2), al. 1, of the Regulation [of 30 January 2004] of the Flemish Government concerning the execution of the Decree of 8 May 2002 on equitable participation in the employment market concerning professional orientation, vocational training, career counselling and the action of intermediaries on the labour market (Besluit [van 30 Januari 2004] van de Vlaamse regering tot uitvoering van het decreet van 8 mei 2002 houdende evenredige participatie op de arbeidsmarkt wat betreft de beroepskeuzevoorlichting, beroepsopleiding, loopbaanbegeleiding en arbeidsbemiddeling), Moniteur belge, 4 March 2004, p.
-12050.
+&lt;sup>246 Art.
+2(2), al. 1, of the Regulation [of 30 January 2004] of the Flemish Government concerning the execution of the Decree of 8 May 2002 on equitable participation in the employment market concerning professional orientation, vocational training, career counselling and the action of